rapid7/metasploit-framework/documentation/modules/auxiliary/gather/wp_bookingpress_category_services_sqli.md

 Click `Activate Plugin`

-The BookingPress plugin has to be in use on the wordpress site in order to exploit the vulnerability:
+The BookingPress plugin has to be in use on the WordPress site in order to exploit the vulnerability:

-1. Create a new "category" and associate it with a new "service" via the BookingPress admin menu (/wp-admin/admin.php?page=bookingpress_services)
+1. Navigate to `/wp-admin/admin.php?page=bookingpress_services`
+1. Click `Manage Categories`, then click `+ Add New`, enter a `Category Name` and click `Save`
+1. Beside `Manage Servers` click `+ Add New`, enter a `Service Name`, enter the Category you just created in the `Category` dropdown, enter a `Price` and click `Save`
-1. Create a new page on the wordpress site that you've just set up by clicking `+ New` at the top of the screen and then select `Page` from the dropdown.
+1. Create a new page on the WordPress site that you've just set up by clicking `+ New` at the top of the screen and then select `Page` from the dropdown.
-1. Paste `[bookingpress_form]` on the new page and click `publish`
+1. Paste `[bookingpress_form]` on the new page and click `publish`.
 1. Navigate to `/bookingpress/` and you should see BookPress running with the Category / Service you created in step 1.

-## Options

-### BOOKING_PRESS_PAGE

-The webpage that bookingPress is running on.
-Example: `/bookingpress/`

 ## Verification Steps

-1. Start msfconsole
+1. Start msfconsole.
-1. Do: `use gather/wp_bookingpress_category_services_sqli`
+1. Do: `use auxiliary/gather/wp_bookingpress_category_services_sqli`.
-1. Set the options `RHOSTS` (you may also have to set `RPORT` and `BOOKING_PRESS_PAGE` depending on how the target is configured)
+1. Set the options `RHOSTS` (you may also have to set `RPORT` and `BOOKING_PRESS_PAGE` depending on how the target is configured).
-1. Run the module
+1. Run the module.
-1. Receive `Wordpress User Credentials` information displayed in a table
+1. Receive a table of WordPress users and their associated email addresses and password hashes.

 ## Scenarios
-### Booking Press 1.0.10, Wordpress Running Via Docksal, Ubuntu 20.04
+### Booking Press 1.0.10, WordPress Running Via Docksal, Ubuntu 20.04
 ```
 msf6 > use gather/wp_bookingpress_category_services_sqli
 msf6 auxiliary(gather/wp_bookingpress_category_services_sqli) > set rhosts localhost